If you’ve ever sat down at your laptop and typed ‘What are these dark spots on my skin?’ into the search bar – you’re not alone.

 What do dark spots look like?

-When the pigment-producing cells (melanocytes) in the skin start to overproduce melanin, this can lead to the formation of dark spots on the skin.
-When you go out in the sun unprotected, your skin produces more melanin to try to protect itself from the damaging rays, which is why you get a tan, or burn.
-This is why you may see more dark spots during summer, when the UV rays are at their strongest during the year, and we naturally spend a longer time outside in the sun – swimming at the beach or relaxing by the pool.
-While these dark spots are generally harmless, they can often significantly affect self-image.
+When the pigment-producing cells (melanocytes) in the skin start to overproduce melanin, this can lead to the formation of uneven pigmentation or dark spots on the skin.
+But what triggers this process?
+When you spend time in the sun unprotected, your skin produces more melanin to try to protect itself from the damaging rays – resulting in a toasty tan or sensitive sunburn.

 How do I get rid of dark spots on my skin?

-Our Melaclear serum is specifically designed to improve the appearance of dark spots and unify skin tone.
-The combination of vitamin C and phytic acid acts together to help prevent free radical damage, and brighten the skin while also being gentle and kind to it.
+Try out a powerful brightening serum that’s specifically designed to improve the appearance of dark spots and unify skin tone.
+For maximum effectiveness, look out for products combining vitamin C and phytic acid together.
+This killer combo helps combat free radical damage and brighten the skin, while also being gentle enough for everyday use.

 How to prevent dark spots from forming

-Apart from helping to reduce the risk of skin cancer, a broad spectrum sunscreen is an essential player in helping reduce the appearance of dark spots on the skin.
-Even if your dark spots are connected to genetic or hormonal causes, or free radical pollution damage, they can get darker or worsen when exposed to UV radiation.
+Apart from using targeted products to combat discoloration, a high SPF sunscreen is a key player in helping reduce the appearance of dark spots on the skin.
+Even if your dark spots are connected to genetic or hormonal causes, or free-radical pollution damage, they can get darker when exposed to UV radiation.

 Sunscreen should be applied as part of your morning skincare routine, as the last step before makeup (if you wear it), 15 minutes before sun exposure.
-Re-apply for every two hours of exposure, and more frequently if you’re exercising, swimming, or have toweled off.
+Remember to re-apply for every two hours of exposure, and more frequently if you’re exercising outdoors or enjoying a day at the beach.